DylanWelzel/Kostko-Connect/README.md

 * create/edit/delete and view tickets inside of departments
 * LIVE chat for each ticket
 * able to search for specific tickets
+* choose a 'role' that allows specific features

 ## Overall Structure
 ### Back End